-Our group meets regularly for practice on Thursday evenings at 6:30 p.m. (please arrive a few minutes early if possible).
+Our group meets regularly for practice on Sunday mornings at 10am. (please arrive a few minutes early if possible).
 We meet at 425 S Yale.
 All meetings are open to visitors, unless otherwise specified.
-Shamatha (sitting meditation) is held on the 1st and 3rd Thursdays of each month and Chenrezik Sadhana is held on 2nd and 4th Thursdays.
-On months with a 5th Thursday, Green Tara Sadhana may be practiced.
+Chenrezik Sadhana is held on the 1st and 3rd Sundays of each month and Shamatha (sitting meditation) is held on 2nd and 4th Sundays.
+On months with a 5th Sunday, Green Tara Sadhana may be practiced.
 Discussions generally follow after practice times.
 If you are new to Buddhism and/or to meditation, let us know before practice starts and we’d be glad to help you settle in!
 Post a message on our

 - page or email us at email@example.com.